mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 A* r = p.get(); // get the raw pointer
 ```

-Use above raw pointer only for calculations and do not delete it as it is managed by unique pointer p.
+Use above raw pointer only for calculations and do not delete it as it is managed by a unique pointer.

 The object allocated to the pointer can be changed but remember that it is automatically deleted: